 Oxford weave is yet another type of fabric weave.
 Plain weave is created by weaving two warp ends together in a single direction over and under each pick in this version of the plain weave.

 The filling yarn’s yarn size is typically twice as large as the warp yarn’s yarn size.
-The pinpoint Oxford is an anomaly, as it uses the same size warp and filler yarns as the rest of the collection.
+The pinpoint Oxford is an anomaly, using the same size warp and filler yarns as the rest of the collection.

 6. Jacquard Weave